Open Arms: Open-Source Arms, Hands & Control: Introduction

 In this paper, we describe how our novel robotic arms can be designed such that the fabrication of the robotic hand is fast, the cost of the modification and maintenance is cheap, and the control of the robotic hand is accurate.
 We present the design and construction of novel robotic arms as a new platform, integrating new hardware design and the controls of the hands and arms using a cognitive AI framework involving GGR-CNN for accurate grasping.

 The Open Arms include novel robot arms built with a humanlike mechanical configuration and aesthetic, with 28 DoF, touch sensors, and series elastic actuators.
-The arms and hands have many improvements such as retraction and elevation of the shoulders, a reduction in its weight, as well as more grip strength that can even lift a 600g bottle, pressure sensors in the fingertips and position sensors in the finger joints, giving you the option to receive feedback when manipulating objects.
+The arms and hands have many improvements such as retraction and elevation of the shoulders, a reduction in its weight, as well as more grip strength that can even lift a 600g bottle, pressure sensors in the fingertips and position sensors in the finger joints, giving you the option to receive feedback when manipulating objects [5], [6].

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item The Open Arms is a robotics framework that pushes forward realistic design with improved actuation, sensing, controls, and scalable manufacturing methods to reduce the costs of 28 DoF human-like robotic hands and arms. \item The platform includes an open SDK and development environment to build, customize, and operate Open Arms. \item We propose a Generative Grasping Residual CNN (GGR-CNN) model for the hands that predicts, plans, and performs antipodal grasps for the objects in the camera's field of view. \item We evaluate our grasping model on the publicly available Cornell grasping dataset and achieve state-of-the-art accuracy of 92.4 \item We demonstrate the real-world use of our arms and hands by testing and outlining the design of a teleoperated nursing robot. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item The Open Arms is a robotics framework that pushes forward realistic design with improved actuation, sensing, controls, and scalable manufacturing methods to reduce the costs of 28 DoF human-like robotic hands and arms. \item The platform includes an open SDK and development environment to build, customize, and operate Open Arms. \item We propose a Generative Grasping Residual CNN (GGR-CNN) model for the hands that predicts, plans, and performs antipodal grasps for the objects in the camera's field of view. \item We evaluate our grasping model on the publicly available Cornell grasping dataset and achieve state-of-the-art accuracy of 92.4\%. \item We demonstrate the real-world use of our arms and hands by testing and outlining the design of a teleoperated nursing robot. \end{itemize}

-The resulting framework is an integral part of the Sophia Utility Platform (SUP).
+The resulting framework is an integral part of the Sophia Utility Platform (SUP), which is being used with ongoing research in the authors’ work with team AHAM, an ANA Avatar Xprize effort towards human-AI hybrid telepresence.
 The uses of the work extend across domains and include arts, social human-robot interaction, and targeting more general co-bot applications.
 These results are available to test on the broadly released Sophia Utility Platform (SUP), including Open Arms, for users to try and extend.